 - Administrative procedures

 - Physical therapist assistant techniques

 Employment Outlook and Salary Information

-According to the BLS, physical therapy assistants make a mean annual wage of $53,320 as of May 2013.
-The job outlook for this career is expected to grow 40% from 2014-2024, which is much faster than the average for all other occupations.
+According to the BLS, physical therapy assistants made a median salary of $55,170 as of May 2015.
+The job outlook for this career is expected to grow 41% from 2014-2024, which is much faster than the average for all other occupations.

 Physical therapist assistants must be licensed by the state in which they wish to work.
-This involves graduating from an accredited institution and passing the National Physical Therapy Examination (NPTE).
+The first step is graduating from an accredited institution, then passing the National Physical Therapy Examination (NPTE).
 The Federation of State Boards of Physical Therapy (FSBPT) administers an exam specifically for physical therapist assistants.
 Some states may also require assistants to pass a state-administered exam.

 Many workshops are available to physical therapist assistants who wish to develop their knowledge of the field.
 Because technology in the field is always changing, seminars to keep assistants current may be available.
 Professionals may learn to use new techniques in the treatment of physical therapy patients.
-Physical therapist assistants may choose to further specialize in a particular area of the field, such as pediatric or neuromuscular physical therapy.
 They may also pursue a career in an administrative or management role at a physical therapy clinic.

 Physical therapy assistants must obtain an associate's degree, and they must be licensed in their state in order to work this profession.
 Individuals in this career field have the opportunity to specialize or obtain more schooling if they want to earn more money in this fast growing career.